u-Aymane/PyPostExcel/README.md

 # BC Skills - Projects

-Foobar is a Python library for dealing with word pluralization.
+PyPostExcel is a python library that export a Postgres DB to an Excel File

 ## Requirements